pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 ```
 Lines ending in "/" represent folders.
 - put a new empty illustrator file in the "sync/" folder
-- put any JPG image (100-500kb) in the "Links" folder
+- put a JPG image (100-500kb) in the "Links" folder
-- the SVG output will be saved in "SVG Files/" inside the "Svija" folder
+- the SVG output will be saved in "Svija/SVG Files/"

 ------------------------------
-#### Let's Get Started
+#### 2. Save as Svija

+*Test 1: the "Save" button*

-Open the template file Blank Page.ait
+Open the empty Illustrator file and draw anything (rectangle, text, etc.).

+1. navigate to "Window › Extensions › Svija Tools"

+2. at the bottom of the Svija Tools panel, click "more" to show the full interface

+3. click "Save"

+4. in the Finder, navigate to sync/Svija/SVG Files and verify that the SVG file (or files: there will be one per artboard) was saved correctly

+*Test 2: the "Save All" button*

+Duplicate the Illustrator file in the Finder and open both in Illustrator

+Make some changes to both files

+At the bottom of the Svija Tools panel, click "Save All"

+4. in the Finder, navigate to sync/Svija/SVG Files and verify that the SVG files were saved correctly
 ------------------------------

 | ashley.svija.site/